hummelthomas/winpython/PackageIndex.md

 ## WinPython 2 or WinPython 3

-**Two major versions** of the Python programming language do exist: [Python 2 and Python 3](http://wiki.python.org/moin/Python2orPython3).
+**Two major versions** of the Python programming language exist: [Python 2 and Python 3](http://wiki.python.org/moin/Python2orPython3).

 WinPython 3.4 (based on Python 3.4) is the suggested version for most situations.